MatAtBread/nodent/README.md

 	}) ;
 	// All done - mapped is the new array containing the bodies

-Example: iterate through a set of values and do something asynchronous with each one.
+Example: iterate through a set of integer values and do something asynchronous with each one.

 	// Use nodent.async & http
 	var nodent = require('nodent')({use:['http','async']}) ;